 But how can the vast data that these new devices collect be analysed in an efficient way?
 And what does this new reality mean for the way we work and for how firms develop their future strategies?
 Before I address these questions, let me start closer to home.

-Smart home appliances such as intelligent fridges which monitor food consumption and re-order supplies from online grocery suppliers, home heating systems that can be controlled from your mobile phone and smart meters which monitor energy use are part of a growing trend towards home automation.
+Smart home appliances, such as intelligent fridges that monitor food consumption and re-order supplies from online grocery suppliers, home heating systems that can be controlled from your mobile phone and smart meters which monitor energy use, are part of a growing trend towards home automation.
 Outside our homes, autonomous vehicles are expected to revolutionise the way we travel.

 It was quickly realised that smart devices and sensors could interact and talk to each other via wireless networks.
 The term used for this process is ‘fog computing’.
 Based on decentralised, local network architectures, fog computing, also associated with ‘edge computing’, speeds up the analysis and retrieval of data near their source.
 It supplements and replaces our dependence on storing data in the cloud.